dkosmari/System-Font-Replacer/README.md

 ## Building

-This project uses submodules, so make sure you clone the source with submodules.

- - with Mercurial: `hg clone https://github.com/dkosmari/System-Font-Replacer.git`

- - with git: `git clone https://github.com/dkosmari/System-Font-Replacer.git --recurse-submodules`

 ### Build steps:

+- If you cloned the repository with git, you should use the `--recurse-submodules` option;
+there's also the `external/update-submodules.sh` that will update them manually.

-If you obtained the source from a release tarball, you can skip step 0.
+- If you obtained the source from a release tarball, you can skip step 0.

 0. `./bootstrap`